Which Paris Museum is Best to Visit?

 L’Orangerie Hours: 9AM-6PM Weds-Monday; CLOSED on Tuesdays.

 - Versailles (3-5 Hours) = The Most Famous Palace in the World ~ With Over 60,000 Pieces of Art!
-Versailles is best-known for its opulent gardens & brilliant “Hall of Mirrors,” but not everyone knows that it houses some of France’s most important art: its massive collection illustrates more than five centuries of French history.
-Plan to spend a whole day here if you’re a history-lover & interested in viewing their collection, in addition to the palace itself.
+Versailles is best-known for its opulent gardens & brilliant “Hall of Mirrors.”
+But not everyone knows that it holds some of France’s most important art: its massive collection illustrates more than five centuries of French history.
+Plan to spend a whole day here if you’re a history-lover & want to view their collection, in addition to touring the palace itself.

 Photos of the Louvre in Paris

-The Louvre is Best For: The first-time Paris visitor ~ who just wants to visit one museum: make it this one.
-It’s also great for historians & architecture lovers, & those with plenty of time; if you’re in a rush, the Louvre may not be worth it.
-May be enlightening for older children (12+), but young kids are likely to get bored here, particularly if you want to spend a good chunk of time exploring.
+The Louvre is Best For: The first-time Paris visitor who just wants to visit one museum: make it this one.
+It’s also great for history buffs & architecture lovers, & those with plenty of time; if you’re in a rush, the Louvre may not be worth it.
+Older children (12+) may enjoy ~ but young kids will likely get bored here.

 Right from the get-go: you know that the Louvre is special, with its ultra-modern glass pyramid juxtaposed against centuries-old palacial structures.